-- 4.8 Key strategic issues for Worthing are therefore:
+Key strategic issues for Worthing are therefore:

 - · Housing Needs and Provision

 - · Employment Needs and Provision

 - · Transport

 - · Flood risk and defences

 - · Green infrastructure

-Worthing also works with other authorities on the following matters:
+- 4.9 Worthing also works with other authorities on the following matters:

 - Gypsy, Traveller, and Showpeople's accommodation: Joint working with the other West Sussex coastal authorities has been undertaken (Chichester District Council, Arun District Council and Adur District Council).
+The Final Report of the Coastal

+West Sussex Authorities Gypsy and Traveller Accommodation Assessment (GTAA) Final Report April 2019 can be found on the Council's website.
 No need has been identified for permanent accommodation in Worthing Borough.
 A transit site was provided in Chichester District in 2015 to accommodate transit movements along the coast.
-(See Section 6 for more information). - Waste and Minerals: West Sussex County Council is responsible for preparing statutory land use plans for minerals and waste.
-The Waste Local Plan was adopted in 2014, and safeguards allocated waste sites and permitted capacity for waste management.
-West Sussex County Council and the South Downs National Park Authority jointly adopted a Minerals Local Plan for West Sussex in 2018.
+(See Section 6 for more information).

+Waste and Minerals: West Sussex County Council is responsible for preparing statutory land use plans for minerals and waste.
+The Waste Local Plan was adopted in 2014 (jointly with the South Downs National Park Authority) and safeguards allocated waste sites and permitted capacity for waste management.
+A recent review concluded that the plan remains relevant and effective.
+West Sussex County Council and the South Downs National Park Authority jointly adopted a Minerals Local Plan for West Sussex in 2018 (A review specifically relating to soft sand is under way).